Free hepatitis A vaccinations

 Ocala, FL 34471

-There has been an outbreak of hepatitis A in our state, and Marion County is fifth in the state for the number of hepatitis A cases that we have seen.
+There has been an outbreak of hepatitis A in our state, and Marion County is sixth in the state for the number of hepatitis A cases that we have seen.
 Vaccination is the best form of prevention for this virus, so to help fight the spread of hepatitis A, we are encouraging people who are at risk and anyone who would want to be protected from hepatitis A to get the hepatitis A vaccination.

 What is hepatitis A, and how is it spread?